abaez/docker-lapis/README.md

 ##### 2. Building docker container
-If you want to just build the container then follow the following steps, else follow `using fig directly` for steps on how to use the build directly from source.
+If you want to just build the container then follow the following steps, else follow `using docker-compose directly` for steps on how to use the build directly from source.

 * enter the docker lapis location and run `build.sh`.